Skip to content

 The Twitter bot — PR to tweet in 30 seconds

-When the data layer publishes an enriched press-release event, the Twitter bot routes it by classifier label to one of two specialized agents:
+When the PR is scraped and is deemed relevant enough to be tweeted about, the Twitter bot routes it by classifier label to one of two specialized agents:

 • Financial agent — numbers-first template.
 Earnings, dividends, capital actions, profit warnings.
 The agent works from the extracted financial tables, not from prose, so a Q3 revenue number on the tweet matches a Q3 revenue number on the disclosure.